 The provision was made for onerous contracts for construction works performed by the Group.
 Under these contracts, the unavoidable costs of meeting the obligations exceed the economic benefits expected to be received.
 Consequently, a provision for onerous contracts was recognised in the consolidated statement of profit or loss and other comprehensive income.
 The provision will be utilised through fulfilling the obligations under the construction contracts.
-Movements during the year ended 31 October 2022 and 2021 are set out below:
+Movements during the years ended 31 October 2023 and 2022 are set out below:

 RM'000

-As at 31 October 2021 and 1 November 2021
+As at 1 November 2021

 Addition for the year 1,938

 As at 31 October 2022 1,938

+Reversal for the year (535)

+As at 31 October 2023 1,403